Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 ## Generator outputs

-This generator updates a single or multiple `.xom` files that contain model objects with operations, data objects, views, or other elements as configured by the generator parameters.
+This generator updates single or multiple `.xom` files that contain model objects with operations, data objects, views, or other elements as configured by the generator parameters.

 ### CRUD Operations